TapWithUs/tap-android-sdk/README.md

 ___
 #### Important Note:
 `onTapInputReceived` is a callback function which will be triggered every time a specific TAP device was being tapped, and which fingers were tapped.
 The returned data is an integer representing a 8-bit unsigned number, between 1 and 31.
 It's binary form represents the fingers that are tapped.
 The LSB is thumb finger, the MSB (bit number 5) is the pinky finger.
 For example: if combination equals 3 - it's binary form is 10100, Which means that the thumb and the middle fingers were tapped.
-For your convenience, you can convert the binary format into fingers boolean array by calling static function `TapSdk.toFingers(tapInput)` listed below.
+For your convenience, you can convert the binary format into fingers boolean array by calling static function `TapSdk.toFingers(tapInput)` listed below..
+The repeat data parameter is one for single taps, 2 for double 3 for triple
 `onTapShiftSwitchReceived` is a callback function which will be triggered every time a specific TAP device was being tapped, holds the state of Shift (0=off, 1=on, 2=locked) and Switch (0=off, 1=on).
 The returned data is an integer representing a 8-bit unsigned number, between 1 and 31.
 It's binary form represents the fingers that are tapped.
 The LSB is thumb finger, the MSB (bit number 5) is the pinky finger.
 For example: if combination equals 3 - it's binary form is 10100, Which means that the thumb and the middle fingers were tapped.
 For your convenience, you can convert the binary format into an array of 2 ints by calling static function `TapSdk.toShiftAndSwitch(tapShiftSwitch)` listed below.
 ___